Hurricane Hugo: Caribbean

 Barbados served as a staging area for disaster response in the Caribbean due to its strategic position in the region and distance away from Hugo's forecast impacts.
 Several relief agencies had convened in Barbados earlier in 1989 to coordinate hurricane response plans.
 These agencies were mobilized ahead of Hugo's arrival in the Lesser Antilles.
 They were joined by additional teams from the United States Agency for International Development and the U.S. Office of Foreign Disaster Assistance (OFDA).
 Additional relief teams from the OFDA, Pan American Health Organization, Red Cross, and United Nations Office of the United Nations Disaster Relief Coordinator were pre-positioned in Antigua to survey the damage and prioritize aid in Hugo's aftermath.
-Civil defense officials in Dominica and Guadeloupe prepared shelters to house evacuees.
-Non-critical patients at Princess Margaret Hospital in Roseau, Dominica were sent home beginning on September 15 to free space for possible hurricane victims.
 The government of Dominica urged its citizens to take emergency precautions.
 The Dominican Ministry of Public Works prepositioned earthmoving equipment around Dominica to clear landslide debris.
 A curfew in Guadeloupe mandating that streets be clear of pedestrians and vehicles came into effect at 6 p.m.
 AST on September 17.
 Leading up to the curfew, residents rushed hardware stores and supermarkets to stock up on supplies.
 Many on the Atlantic-facing side of Guadeloupe evacuated farther inland.
 Cable television played a significant role in keeping residents of Martinique updated on the hurricane's approach.
 Though no formal evacuation order was enacted for Martinique, the prefect of Martinique recommended the evacuation of the low-lying Kinsale area on September 16.
 Twenty-four evacuation shelters were opened throughout the island.
 Disaster preparedness plans were set into motion by Martinique's government ministries, dispatching crews to board windows and secure buildings.
 Air France cancelled its three Martinique-bound flights from Paris scheduled for September 18; flights to the Lesser Antilles were largely cancelled by the afternoon of September 16.
 Most buildings in Antigua were shuttered by noon on September 17 and all local ships were brought to their moorings.
 V. C. Bird International Airport closed and the island's electric grid was turned off.